redux-saga/saga-query/README.md

 // something awesome happens in here
 // The default generic value here is `ApiCtx` which includes a `payload`,
 // `request`, and `response`.
-// The generic passed to `createApi` must extend `ApiCtx` to be accepted. const api = createApi<ApiCtx>();
+// The type passed to `createApi` must extend `ApiCtx` to be accepted. const api = createApi<ApiCtx>();

 // This middleware monitors the lifecycle of the request.
 It needs to be
 // loaded before `.routes()` because it needs to be around after everything
-// else.
+// else finishes.
+// [queryCtx] sets up the ctx object with `ctx.request` and `ctx.response`
+//  required for `createApi` to function properly.
 // [dispatchActions]  This middleware leverages `redux-batched-actions` to
 //  dispatch all the actions stored within `ctx.actions` which get added by
 //  other middleware during the lifecycle of the request.
 // [loadingMonitor] This middleware will monitor the lifecycle of a request and
 //  attach the appropriate loading states to the loader associated with the
 //  endpoint.
-// [queryCtx] sets up the ctx object with `ctx.request` and `ctx.response`
-//  required for `createApi` to function properly.
 // [urlParser] is a middleware that will take the name of `api.create(name)` and
 //  replace it with the values passed into the action.
 // [simpleCache] is a middleware that will automatically store the response of